wingkwong/leetcode-the-hard-way/solutions/1300-1399/1349-maximum-students-taking-exam-hard.md

 For $$prevMask$$, we also need to skip some cases.

-1. If there is a student sitting on upper left&#x20;
+1. If there is a student sitting on upper left
 2. If there is a student sitting on upper right

 Otherwise, we can calculate $$dp[row][curMask]$$ by taking the previous row with previous mask value plus the number of students who can seat on $$row$$ (i.e. number of $$1s$$ in $$curMask$$).
 The answer is the maximum mask of $$dp[n]$$.